thesmartwon/thesmartwon.com/posts/coding/this-site/v2/index.md

 ---
-title: "How this Site is Built"
+title: How v2 of this Site was Built
 date:  2019-08-09
 ---

-import { Logo } from '../../../src/components/logo'
+import { Logo } from '../../../../src/components/logo'

 # RIP Gatsby
 I ditched Gatsby.